RMK

 You can use the following commands to install them:

-# Install cargo-generate and flip-link
+# Install flip-link

-cargo install cargo-generate flip-link
+cargo install flip-link cargo-make

 # Install probe-rs using scripts